 • Designed for Broad Compatibility and Interoperability with Third-Party iCGM Devices and Drug Providers.
 We have designed the iLet technology to be compatible with multiple, commonly dosed analog insulins, including fast-acting NovoLog and ultra-fast-acting Fiasp from Novo Nordisk, and with Humalog from Eli Lilly.
-We intend to initially seek clearance for use with the DexCom G6 iCGM, and plan to expand the compatibility of the iLet with other cleared iCGM models.
+We intend to initially seek clearance for use of the iLet with the Dexcom G6 iCGM, and plan to expand the compatibility of the iLet with other cleared iCGM models.
 We believe that engineering our iLet bionic pancreas specifically to be compatible with multiple vendors' iCGM technologies and insulin analogs will benefit the diabetes community by enhancing access to the iLet system with fewer technology preferences or insurance restrictions.

 We are also actively advancing the incorporation of glucagon into the iLet system.
 A challenge to the use of exogenous glucagon has been the absence of an approved form of glucagon that can remain stable near body temperature for a period of several days in a pump reservoir.
-Zealand Pharma, is developing an investigational water-soluble glucagon analog, called dasiglucagon, that is designed to meet this requirement.
-Dasiglucagon has received FDA approval in the rescue pen setting.
-We intend to enter into a development agreement with Zealand Pharma to initiate a pivotal clinical trial of our iLet system using dasiglucagon.
+Zealand Pharma, is developing an investigational soluble-stable glucagon analog, dasiglucagon, designed to meet this requirement.
+Dasiglucagon received FDA approval for an acute rescue pen setting3.
+We have also commenced enrollment into the screening protocol of the bihormonal bionic pancreas pivotal clinical trial of our iLet system using dasiglucagon.
+The screening protocol identifies potential participants for this pivotal trial.
 This trial is intended to simultaneously serve as the pivotal trial to support the bihormonal configuration of our iLet bionic pancreas system and the Phase 3 trial to support Zealand Pharma's submission of their New Drug Application to the FDA for approval of dasiglucagon for use in our iLet system.

 We believe that the iLet bionic pancreas is a technology that could change the way in which type 1 diabetes is managed and the effectiveness with which care can be delivered.
-If our iLet is system is cleared for the treatment of people with type 1 diabetes, we then intend to pursue development of the insulin-only configuration of our iLet system in people living with type 2 diabetes who require intensive insulin therapy.
-Over time, we may also seek future clearances for the use of our iLet system in the treatment of a number of related conditions including gestational diabetes, monogenic diabetes, cystic fibrosis-related diabetes, congenital hyperinsulinism, insulinoma syndrome, post-bariatric surgery patients and metabolic syndrome.
+If our iLet system is cleared for the treatment of people with type 1 diabetes, we then intend to pursue development of the insulin configuration of our iLet system in people living with type 2 diabetes who require intensive insulin therapy.
+Over time, we may also seek future clearances for the use of our iLet system in the treatment of a number of related conditions including gestational diabetes, monogenic diabetes, cystic fibrosis-related diabetes, congenital hyperinsulinism, insulinoma syndrome, postbariatric surgery patients and metabolic syndrome.